TABLE OF CONTENTS

 Types of No Doc Home Equity Loans

 A no doc home equity mortgage loan doesn’t mean you can get a home equity loan without providing any documentation.
-Instead, it’s more of a low-doc loan because it requires fewer documents for the lender to verify income.
+Instead, this self-employed mortgage is more of a low-doc loan because it requires fewer documents for the lender to verify income.
 Regardless of the type of no doc home equity loan you get, you’ll still be required to prove your ability to repay.

 Your no document home equity loan options include the following: